 I came in as a day patient for the gamma knife procedure.
 I had to be positioned within a metal frame, which is screwed into the skull to keep you still.
 There is the potential to feel really intimidated when you are in a vulnerable position like that, but from the moment I arrived at the hospital every member of staff made me feel reassured, comfortable and above all, safe.
 It is down to the kindness of the Queen Square hospital team that what could have been a frightening time was made bearable.

 Regular reviews and supportive staff

 Over a period of three years I had to return to the hospital for reviews and scans to check the AVM and to see if I had any further brain lesions.
-The initial brain trauma had resulted in two small brain aneurisms forming.
-These were also regularly monitored and over the period have not developed or changed.
+The initial brain trauma had resulted in two small brain aneurysms forming.

 Appreciating the kindness

 The surgery was a success, but this was probably the most traumatic time for my family, who had already seen me go through such a range of neurological traumas and procedures before.
 But for me, it makes me all the more appreciative of the team at the National Hospital for Neurology and Neurosurgery, who were so kind to my family while I was going through yet more surgery.
 I actually didn’t feel scared at all – I knew I was in the very best hospital with the very best neurosurgery team.